SHIPPING DELAYS DUE TO HEALTH ISSUE

-Seventy million years ago, a hulking T. rex chomped into a fresh carcass.
-As the giant meat-eater's teeth ripped flesh from bone, this large tooth broke loose and fell to the ground to be fossilized and then cast millions of years later.
+Seventy million years ago, a hulking T. rex nicknamed Monty chomped into a fresh carcass.
+As the giant meat-eater's teeth ripped flesh from bone, this large tooth may have broken loose and fell to the ground and over time became fossilized.
+The pressure of the overburden burying the tooth crushed the root of the tooth making it appear extra wide.

 T. rex commonly lost teeth like this one in a process we call "shedding."
-These teeth are usually found by scientists apart from a full T. rex skeleton, often near a plant eating dinosaur carcass that served as a feast for the giant Cretaceous predator.
+These teeth are usually found by scientists apart from skeleton, often near a plant eating dinosaur carcass that served as a feast for the giant Cretaceous predator.

 Specs: Tyrannosaurus rex.